 Thus, an ETF or index fund investment is never able to generate a tax-loss harvesting benefit from the movement of its individual component stocks.

-This it the reason why the back-tested performance of the Wealthfront 500 consistently outperforms an S&P500 ETF investment such as SPY:
+This it the reason why the back-tested performance of Tax-Optimized Direct Indexing consistently outperforms an broad U.S. market ETF such as VTI:

-Indeed, Wealthfront believes that attempting to time to market or to pick individual stocks are some of the biggest mistakes that investors can make.
+Indeed, Wealthfront believes that attempting to time the market or to pick individual stocks are some of the biggest mistakes that investors can make.

-The Wealthfront 500 is therefore meant to be a passive investment – with the goal of replicating and tracking the performance of the S&P 500 index as closely as possible.
+That’s why the Tax-Optimized Direct Indexing position in your Wealthfront portfolio is meant to be a passive investment -- with the goal of replicating and tracking the performance of the broad U.S. market.

-The following graph reflects the back-tested analysis of the Wealthfront 500's ability to track the exactly performance of the S&P 500 index:
+The following graph reflects the back-tested analysis of the ability of Direct Indexing to track the exact performance of a broad U.S. market ETF (Vanguard's VTI):

-Of course, the above graph ignores the tax-loss harvesting benefits of the Wealthfront 500 which allow it to outperform an S&P 500 ETF/Index investment on a consistent basis:
+Of course, the above graph ignores the tax-loss harvesting benefits of Direct Indexing which allow it to outperform a VTI investment on a consistent basis:

-The following reflects the additional after-tax performance of a Wealthfront account with the Tax-Optimized US Index Portfolio compared to a Daily Tax-Loss Harvesting account or an account that does tax-loss harvesting once a year.
+The following reflects the additional after-tax performance of a Wealthfront account with Tax-Optimized Direct Indexing and Wealthfront's Daily Tax-Loss Harvesting services compared to a basic Wealthfront account with neither service.

-What you can see is that on average, a Wealthfront portfolio with a combination of Daily Tax-Loss Harvesting and the Tax-Optimized US Index Portfolio can add about 1.62% to your annual after-tax returns.
+What you can see is that on average, a Wealthfront portfolio with a combination of Daily Tax-Loss Harvesting and Tax-Optimized Direct Indexing can add about 2.03% to your annual after-tax returns.

 Absolutely.
-When you add the Tax-Optimized US Index Portfolio to your Wealthfront portfolio you'll be asked to set-up an Exclusion List of stocks that we should never trade on your behalf.
+When you add Tax-Optimized Direct Indexing to your Wealthfront portfolio you'll be asked to set-up an Exclusion List of stocks that we should never trade on your behalf.

-Please add the stock ticker for your employer and any other stocks you are restricted from owning/trading to list and we'll make sure to never buy or sell those stocks as part of Tax-Optimized US Index Portfolio.
+Please add the stock ticker for your employer and any other stocks you are restricted from owning/trading to list and we'll make sure to never buy or sell those stocks as part of Tax-Optimized Direct Indexing.

 If you’re married, then please also add any stocks that your spouse is restricted from trading to the list.

-If you actively trade S&P500 component stocks in another account, trades in the same stocks in the Tax-Optimized US Index Portfolio may result in wash sales as defined by the IRS.
+If you actively trade U.S. stocks in another account, trades in the same stocks in Tax-Optimized Direct Indexing may result in wash sales as defined by the IRS.

-Wash sales are not illegal and do not result in any additional tax liability, however they may reduce the tax-loss harvesting benefits of the Tax-Optimized US Index Portfolio.
+Wash sales are not illegal and do not result in any additional tax liability, however they may reduce the tax-loss harvesting benefits of Tax-Optimized Direct Indexing.

-Therefore, we recommend that you add any S&P 500 stocks you hold/trade in other accounts to the Exclusion List you’re able to set-up when adding the Tax-Optimized US Index Portfolio to your account.
+Therefore, we recommend that you add any U.S. stocks you hold/trade in other accounts to the Exclusion List you’re able to set-up when adding Tax-Optimized Direct Indexing to your account.

 If you’re married, you should also add any stocks that your spouse may trade in other accounts.

-The Tax-Optimized US Index Portfolio is available for any Taxable Wealthfront account with more than $500,000 in assets at no additional charge.
+Tax-Optimized Direct Indexing is available for any Taxable Wealthfront account with more than $500,000 in assets at no additional charge.

-You'll also pay no commissions on any trades generated by the US Index Portfolio.
+You'll also pay no commissions on any trades generated by Tax-Optimized Direct Indexing.

-Any Wealthfront Taxable account with over $500,000 to invest is eligible for the Tax-Optimized US Index Portfolio.
+Any Wealthfront Taxable account with over $500,000 to invest is eligible for Tax-Optimized Direct Indexing.

 Tax-Loss Harvesting as traditionally practiced and as offered by non-software-based financial advisors typically only checks your account for Tax-Loss Harvesting opportunities once a year.